AniList/submission-manual/docs/criteria.md

 In the case of retroactively creating standalone entries when the compiled volume already exists in the database, the standalone one-shot _**must**_ have the date when it was first published, not the date the anthology or collection was published \(where applicable\).

-Anthologies should be have _**both**_ start and end dates set to the day that the anthology was released, not the dates between oldest and newest one-shots contained within.
+Anthologies and compilations should have _**both**_ start and end dates set to the day that the book was released, not the dates between oldest and newest one-shots contained within (if there are any).

 ::: warning
-Compilations of one-shots should have the **Manga** [format](./submissions.html#format).
+All anthologies and one-shot compilations must have the **Manga** [format](./submissions.html#format).
 :::

+Anthologies should also be joined into a single entry if the volumes are distinguished by incremental numbering (example: vol 1, vol 2, vol 3, etc.).
+If they don't have any form of incremental numbering however, they should be separated into different entries, and these different entries should be related to one another using the prequel and sequel relation based on the release date of each anthology.

+Example:

+> The manga [Gakkou Gurashi!](https://anilist.co/manga/85235/Gakkou-Gurashi/) has 3 anthology comics: [Gakkou Gurashi!
+Anthology Comic: On](https://anilist.co/manga/105383/), [Gakkou Gurashi!
+Anthology Comic: Kai](https://anilist.co/manga/105384/), and [Gakkou Gurashi!
+Anthology Comic: Goku](https://anilist.co/manga/105385/).
+Neither of the three anthologies have any sort of numbering scheme distinguishing them, they're distinguished by title alone, therefore they remain separate entries, and they're related to each other via prequel/sequel relations using their release date to decide which one is first.
+In contrast, [K-on!](https://anilist.co/manga/43001/KOn/) has the anthology [K-On!
+Anthology Comic](https://anilist.co/manga/49551/KOn-Anthology-Comic/), where every volume is distinguished only by a number, therefore all the volumes are grouped into a single entry.

 ### Web Platform Examples